-La Creperie de Paris Information
+La Creperie de Paris Epcot Information

-As I mentioned, La Creperie de Paris is located in the France Pavilion at Epcot.
-This located in the new France Pavilion expansion which was created to house Remy’s Ratatouille Adventure.
+La Creperie de Paris is located in the France Pavilion at Epcot.
+This is in the new France Pavilion expansion which was created to house Remy’s Ratatouille Adventure.

 Unlike most other restaurants at Disney World, La Creperie de Paris is a hybrid table and quick service restaurant.

 The table service end of the restaurant offers a daily prix fixe menu that includes a choice of soup or salad, a savory galette, a dessert crepe, and a glass of hard cider, soda, or juice.

 If you don’t want to do the prix fixe menu you have the option of ordering a la carte as well.

 So if you simply want to try all the savory galettes (I’m over here raising my hand), you can just buy all the savory galettes.

 The quick service portion of the restaurant is offered through an order window on the outside of the building.
 The order window is called Crepes A Emporter at La Creperie de Paris.